-Lizzie Milanovich is a Boston based actor, playwright, teacher, coach, loud mouth, and all-around whack job.
-Born and raised in North Dakota (yes: North Dakota) (no, Mount Rushmore's in the other one), she likes to think she still maintains a bit of that midwestern sunshine-y charm, but, if nothing else, she certainly maintains the dialect-- you betcha!
+Lizzie Milanovich is a New-York-by-way-of-Boston actor, playwright, teacher, coach, loud mouth, and all-around whack job.
+Born and raised in North Dakota (yes: North Dakota) (no no, Mount Rushmore's in the other one), she likes to think she still maintains a bit of that midwestern sunshine-y charm, but, if nothing else, she certainly maintains the dialect-- you betcha!

-Since graduating, Milanovich has worked with Huntington Theatre Company, CEntral Square Theatre, Stoneham Theatre, Bad Habit Productions, Theatre on Fire, Brown Box Theatre Project, Flotsam Productions, and Fresh Ink Theatre Company as an actor and with Fresh Ink and Shotz Boston as a writer.
+Since graduating, Milanovich has worked with Huntington Theatre Company, Central Square Theatre, Stoneham Theatre, Bad Habit Productions, Theatre on Fire, Brown Box Theatre Project, Flotsam Productions, and Fresh Ink Theatre Company as an actor and with Yale School of Drama, Fresh Ink, and Shotz Boston as a writer.
 She has taught dialects courses at Gloucester Stage Company and Wheelock Family Theatre, as well as worked in the summer program at Walnut Hill School for the Arts.
 She has appeared in various readings throughout the city, including Boston Playwrights' Theater, Lesley University, and Northeastern University.

 In 2016 she was named one of Boston's top 25-under-25 locals to watch by The Improper Bostonian, so she plans on spending the next few years trying to live up to that terrifyingly nice information.